microsoft/FluidFramework/docs/content/docs/data-structures/task-manager.md

 FluidFramework is designed to facilitate real-time collaboration in modern web applications by distributing data throughout its clients with the help of its many distributed data structures (DDSes).
 However, TaskManager uniquely distributes tasks rather than a dataset.
 Furthermore, TaskManager is designed to distribute tasks that should be exclusively executed by a single client to avoid errors and mitigate redundancy.

 {{% callout note "What exactly is a \"task\"?" %}}
-A task is simply code that should only be executed by **one** client at any given time.
+A task is simply code that should only be executed by **one** client at a time.
 This could be as small as a single line of code, or an entire system .
 However, we reccomend large processes to frequently synchronize their progress in the case of an unexpected disconnection so another client can resume the process with minimal data loss.
 {{% /callout %}}

 ### Task Queue